petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

 # Advanced Web Content API

 Using the Liferay DXP REST services, you can create and manage your site's structured content.
-Structured content is [web content articles](../web-content-articles/creating-web-content-articles.md) (or articles) that uses a web content structure (or structure).
+Structured content is [web content](../web-content-articles/creating-web-content-articles.md) that uses a web content structure (or structure).
 A structure defines the information, such as author(s), a summary, and the content included in an article.
 Structures ensure that the article includes all the required information.
 For more information on structures, read [Web Content Structures](../web-content-structures.md).

 Use a pre-built Liferay DXP Docker image with several [cURL](https://curl.haxx.se/) and Java code samples to learn more about structures and structured content.